About the event

 - Identify relevant sources to access the ICRC's positions and the Geneva Academy's initiatives in the field of IHL and humanitarian policy

-In addition, as this seminar will bring together audiences drawn for academia and from policy-making, the methodology will also be adapted in order to respond to the specific needs of each target group.
-The seminar's methodology is actually enhanced through the focus placed on peer-to-peer interactions and knowledge sharing.
-Lecturers and other academic participants will be able to bring a wide perspective in existing debates regarding key thematic issues presented during the course, while participants with a policy-making position will be able to share their hands-on experience and concrete questions regarding the applicability, application of and respect for IHL in contemporary armed conflicts.
+In addition, as this seminar will bring together audiences drawn from academia and from policymaking, the methodology will also be adapted to specific needs of each target group.
+The seminar's methodology is enhanced through peer-to-peer interactions and knowledge sharing.
+Lecturers and other academic participants will be able to bring a wide perspective in existing debates regarding key thematic issues presented during the seminar, while participants with a policymaking position will be able to share their hands-on experience and concrete questions regarding the applicability, application of, and respect for IHL in contemporary armed conflicts.

 Format and expected workload

-Sessions will be led by leading academics, including ICRC legal advisers and Geneva Academy experts.
-Side events, such as online panel discussions, will also provide participants with opportunities for further discussions with experts.
-Participants will be invited to keep in touch for further academic exchanges through a dedicated online portal.
+Sessions will be managed by leading academics and professionals, including Geneva Academy experts and ICRC legal advisers.
+Side events may also provide participants with opportunities for further discussions with experts.
+Participants will be invited to keep in touch for further academic exchanges.